-Bridging the Gaps has a combined focus on sex workers, people who use drugs, lesbian, gay, bisexual and transgender (LGBT) people as well as vulnerable sub-populations, such as women, prison inmates, young people, people living with HIV and their spouses and sexual partners.
+Bridging the Gaps has a combined focus on sex workers, people who use drugs (PWUD), lesbian, gay, bisexual and transgender (LGBT) people.

 We address each group based on specific needs and with tailor made interventions.
 However, there are many shared issues and overlaps.
 All face similar obstacles when it comes to accessing health and human rights services.
-Moreover, LGBT people sometimes engage in sex work because they cannot find work.
-And sex workers sometimes use drugs to cope.
 Unfavourable and stigmatising health and social environments fuel these overlaps.

 Through sharing best practices, lessons learned, advocacy tools and piloting joint solutions, Bridging the Gaps wants to overcome common challenges faced by key populations in accessing HIV prevention, treatment, care and support.
 By focussing simultaneously on all 3 key populations and on the crossovers between them in a single programme, Bridging the Gaps creates added value.